ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_Transformation/uz_Transformation.rst

 Afterward, the Park transformation can be applied to transform them into the rotating reference frame.
 The inverse transformations are also available.
 To use the ninephase transformation, one must create a struct for the natural phase domain values.
+Note that the shown workflow is obsolete for ninephase networks where the before mentioned additional functions can be applied.
+For transformations with other amounts of phases, where those functions have not been created, the workflow is still applicable.

 .. code-block:: c
   :caption: Declarations